UK Stocks-Factors to watch on June 2

-LONDON, June 2 (Reuters) - Britain’s FTSE 100 futures contract was up by 0.5 percent by 0620 GMT on Monday, with the cash market seen opening up by 21 points, or 0.3 percent, on Monday.
+LONDON, June 2 (Reuters) - Britain’s FTSE 100 index is seen opening up by 21 points, or 0.3 percent higher, on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 0.4 percent, or 26.78 points, at 6,844.51 points on Friday.